loginom/loginom-help-en-omegat/data/integration/import/warehouse.md

 ### Step 2.
 Import from Data Warehouse

-This page is designated for work with internal items of the object selected at the previous stage: dimensions, attributes and measures.
+This page is designated for work with internal items of the object selected at the previous stage: dimensions, attributes and facts.

 The wizard window is divided into two areas: